gek169/KJV-numerics-analysis/README.md

 If you are willing to create one that works with this program, I will gladly add it to this repository.
 The PCE (Pure Cambridge Edition) is what is included here, because Bible Protector provides a tab-delimited edition of it.

-Please note that Revelation 22:21 had to be modified from the included original text document to remove the uninspired addition, "<<THE END>>" which is included in the text document.
+Please note that Revelation 22:21 had to be modified from the included original text document to remove the uninspired addition, `<<THE END>>` which is included in the text document.
 If you decide to overwrite bible.txt with that text document, you will have to re-do this modification!